Rengo-Labs/CasperLabs-LiquidNFT/JsClientForFrontend/readme.md

 This repo has the code to deploy all the functions of liquidNFT contracts using liquidNFT contract hash

+## Prerequisite

+Make sure you have created, pasted and funded the keys before testing.

 ## Testing

 Use the script file in package.json to perform the testing